 Here are three high-quality brands you will love:

-• They’re handmade and is free of any additives.
+- They’re handmade and are free of any additives.
 They use pure unbleached cotton wicks coasted with soy wax.
 No fragrance oils or dyes of any kind!

 Other Fragrance Methods